stockphrase/no-silo/content/courses/workshops/search-with-precision.md

 1. You want to examine *fictional portrayals* of Arab-Israeli conflict.
 Create a Boolean search string to search the library catalog with.

-2. Narrow the previous search by examining only fictional portrayals involving Israelis and Palestinians available in our library.
+2. Narrow the previous search by examining only fictional portrayals involving Israelis and Palestinians *available in our library*.

 <!---
 {{< details "Answer" closed >}}